Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions: Finding efficiently simulatable qubits by solving the vertex cover problem

-It means that the size of the maximal independent set is upper bounded by $|V|-\nu(G)$.
-From the main text, we note that the independent set of the graph representation of resulting frame $F'(\mathbf{0}_x,\bfa_z)$ is also a set of simulatable qubits.
-However, the above corollary tells that finding a minimum vertex cover and tracing out the qubits corresponding to the vertices produces a larger set of simulatable qubits than finding the maximal independence set.
-If the graph representation is $2$-graph (resulting frame is quadratic), then it is known that $\triangle{G}=|V|-\nu(G)$.

-This is an NP-hard problem \cite{halperin2002} but several efficient and approximative algorithms are valid \cite{guruswami2022}.
+The vertex cover problem is an NP-hard problem \cite{halperin2002}, but several efficient and approximative algorithms are valid \cite{guruswami2020}.
 These algorithms may obtain vertex covers such that the size is larger than the minimal cover but is within a reasonable scale factor.
 The typical example we use throughout this paper is a \emph{greedy algorithm}.
 The detailed procedure of the algorithm is as follows.
-Suppose we have a hypergraph $G(V,E)$. \begin{enumerate} \item For each vertex $v\in V$ of $G$, count $d(v)$ (\emph{order of $v$}), the number of edges containing $v$.
+Suppose we have a hypergraph $G(V,E)$. \begin{enumerate} \item For each vertex $v\in V$ of $G$, count $d(v)$ (\emph{degree of $v$}), the number of edges containing $v$.

 \item Take $v'={\rm argmax}_{v\in V}\left\{d(v)\right\}$.

 \item Remove $v'$ from $G$ and also remove all edges containing $v'$.